Waukegan Harbor AOC

 On this page:

-- A bluff line parallel to Sheridan Road to the west
+- Bluff line parallel to Sheridan Road to the west

-- The southern boundary of the former U.S. Steel Property at 22nd St. in North Chicago to the south
+- South boundary of the former U.S. Steel Property at 22nd St. in North Chicago to the south

-- The nearshore waters of Lake Michigan to the east.
+- Nearshore waters of Lake Michigan to the east

 Beneficial Use Impairments